Greek coinage of Italy and Sicily: Themes and design

 A common theme in the Italiote coinage was to include portraits of gods or other mythological figures.
 Some featured animals and other symbols.
 For instance, the coins of Sybaris (Thurium) portrayed goddess Minerva.
 Inhabitants of Kroton (Crotone) adorned their coinage with images of Hercules.
 The city of Posidonia (Paestum) had received its name from Greek god Poseidon whose portrait they struck in their coinage.
-The city was founded by Sybarite colonists, and observes of Posidonian coinage included a symbol of their parent city, the bull.
+The city was founded by Sybarite colonists, and obverses of Posidonian coinage included a symbol of their parent city, the bull.
 Taras, the most prosperous city state, struck coinage with dolphins and seahorses.
 The winged seahorse refers to Poseidon.
 A certain unusual coin from Neapolis (Naples) portrayed a bull with a human face.
 One theory for its origin is that it may have celebrated some sort of an alliance with the Romans.
 The city of Gelas in Sicily was founded by Rhodian settlers.
 It was originally known as Lindii after their home town Lindos, but the city was renamed after the river Gelas.
 They struck coinage with depictions of the local river god.

 Some tyrants in Magna Graecia advertised their victories in the Olympic Games by striking coinage that referred to these specific achievements.

 Style of figures in coins can be compared to pottery from the region.
 This gives clues about when the pottery in question was made.
 Furthermore, ages of the cities such Sybaris are well known.